OgTechNerd/python-for-beginners/ReadMe.md

 # This Repository hold the source code and explanations  for learning Python 3
-The contents are organised as per readability.
+The contents are organized as per readability.

-So we have three sections
+So we have couple of  sections
 1. Basics
 2. Best Practices
 4. Advanced
+5. Natural Language Processing
+6. Django
+7. Deep learning

 ## Installation